Azure/azure-docs-sdk-java/docs-ref-services/latest/ai-formrecognizer-readme.md

 * Copy a document model between Form Recognizer resources: [CopyModelAsync][copy_model_async]
 * Create a composed document model from a collection of custom-built models: [ComposeModelAsync][compose_model_async]
 * Get/List document model operations associated with the Form Recognizer resource: [GetOperationAsync][get_operation_async]
+* Build a document classifier : [BuildDocumentClassifierAsync][build_document_classifier_async]

 ### Additional documentation
 See the [Sample README][sample_readme] for several code snippets illustrating common patterns used in the Form Recognizer Java SDK.
-For more extensive documentation on Azure Cognitive Services Form Recognizer, see the [Form Recognizer documentation][api_reference_doc].
+For more extensive documentation on Azure Cognitive Services Form Recognizer, see the [Form Recognizer documentation][form_recognizer_doc].

 ## Contributing